relaxdiego/terminus/README.md

 > its console!
 Optionally, if you have a second ethernet or maybe even a
 > WiFi interface, keep that on.
 That's outside the scope of this guide though.

-What we just did is create a host bridge (really a software-defined L2 switch) that's connected to the underlying L2 network.
+What we just did is create a Linux bridge (think of it as a software-defined L2 switch on steroids) that's connected to the underlying L2 network.
 This will allow us to instantiate VMs and connect them to this bridge thereby making them visible to all machines in the underlying L2 network.

 > Note that we have not configured VLANs at this point.
 We will do that once
 > all baremetal and virtual machines have been set up and verified to ping each